• Skip to main content

 • Unsalted butter - Has to be cold in order to create flaky layers within the scone.

-• Flaked Almonds and Demerara Sugar - Both get sprinkled to the top of the scone wedges, the sugar for crunch and the almonds are also for texture but also to complement the cherry taste.
-Both can be left off if you prefer or use one or the other.
+• Flaked Almonds and Demerara Sugar - Both get sprinkled on the top of the scone wedges, the sugar is for crunch and the almonds are also for texture but also to complement the cherry taste.
+Leave off if you prefer or use one or the other.

 • Dark Chocolate (optional) - Chocolate, cherries and almonds are an incredible flavour combination together.
-I drizzled some chocolate over the scones when they were warm and wow- it was magical together elevating fantastic scones into indulgent, delicious scones!.
 Saying that though, if you don’t have any on hand then not to worry - the scones still taste delicious as is.

 4 different types of cherries on a baking tray, fresh, frozen, dried and glacé.